darklang/docs/docs/expectations.md

 - Dark does not promise to parse non-standard JSON (it may do so in some cases, please do not rely on this)

+### Dictionaries and Database ordering

+When fetching lists of data from databases, or converting dictionaries or sets to lists, we make no promises as to the ordering of values, and may change this.

+### Unicode

+Unicode is a moving standard, and Dark strings will upgrade behind the scenes based on the latest standard.
+The changes will not necessarily happen in backwards compatible ways.

 ### Language/framework behaviour

 Error messages in Dark may change at any time.
 We recommend that you do not use Dark error messages as user-facing values, or if you do, set expectations that they may change.

+### HTTP / Transport

+Dark may move to newer version of HTTP (HTTP/2, HTTP3) without warning and without maintaining backward compatibility.

+### Timeouts

+Not all parts of Dark have timeouts, but timeouts may be added without notice.

-### Private APIs
+## Private APIs

 Dark's APIs (such as those used in the editor) are private and may change at any time.
 Feel free to use them, but do not rely on them in any way.
 If you wish to build on them, please contact us and we may be able to find ways to help.

-### Service Level
+## Service Level

 We make a best-effort attempt to keep the service up and running at all times.
 We recommend Dark not be used for essential services needing 99% or more uptime, though we typically achieve that.

 We recommend that an individual canvas makes no more than 10 requests per second.

-Not all parts of Dark have timeouts, but timeouts may be added without notice.

 We may disable part or all of a Dark canvas which is causing issues for us (eg operational, legal, etc).